Office 365 Anti-Virus Settings

 Want to save this blog for later?
 Download it now.

 Microsoft’s Office 365 now allows you to manage your company’s anti-virus settings from directly within the Exchange Online Administration console.
 This is referred to as “Anti Malware protection”, as it blocks all kinds of Malware threats including viruses.

 This article is the second in our series of articles about Office 365 Mail Protection settings.
 We encourage you to also read our articles on Office 365 Anti Spam settings and Email Connection Filtering for a complete picture of the mail protection provided by Office 365.

-You can get a detailed report of how many malware, virus and spam messages are blocked by Exchange Online Protection within your Office 365 environment by signing up to our Office 365 reporting application.
+You can get a detailed report of how many malware, virus and spam messages are blocked by Exchange Online Protection within your Office 365 environment by exploring our Office 365 reporting software.

 How it works

 Exchange Online Protection scans all email that enters and exits a mailbox.
 It does not scan emails that are already within a mailbox, as they have already been scanned.
 If an email is re-sent, replied to or forwarded it is re-scanned as it leaves the senders mailbox.

 The messages are scanned against the latest version of the Virus and Malware definitions held by the server.
 The definitions are updated hourly and are provided to Microsoft under partnership by several different Anti Virus and Malware providers.